 Life is busy and things need to get done.
-However, being in a hurry and scrambling to get from one place to another in unideal weather conditions can lead to slipping and potentially breaking a hip.
+However, being in a hurry and scrambling to get from one place to another in unideal weather conditions can lead to slip and fall accidents and potentially breaking a hip.
 Plan out your schedule wisely to allow for extra time when you are outside getting from one place to another.

 Wear the appropriate shoes.

 During winter, the sidewalks and parking lots are frozen and covered with ice.
 To prevent falling when getting in and out of your car, wear shoes with good traction.

 Keep your walkways clear.

 Maintain your home during the winter season by shoveling your driveway and sidewalks to clear the path for safe walking.
 Don’t be afraid to ask for help from a family member or friend when needed.
 Avoid walking outside in the dark, but if you need to do so, make sure the area is well lit.